-At Children's Hospital, I work with a team of world-class clinicians and scientists dedicated to rapidly translating research about childhood cancers from the laboratory to the patient.
+At Children's Hospital of Philadelphia, I work with a team of world-class clinicians and scientists dedicated to rapidly translating research about childhood cancers from the laboratory to the patient.
 We are one of the nation’s leaders in early phase clinical research that intently focuses on improving pediatric cancer cure rates and minimizing long-term side effects.
 We design studies to help benefit children who have refractory or relapsed diseases for which treatment options may be limited.
 As we make new discoveries, our goal is to bring them quickly to young patients.
-I also serve as chairman of the national Children’s Oncology Group Neuroblastoma Committee, a research consortium of more than 200 member institutions.

 My own specialty is neuroblastoma, an often intractable cancer that starts in young nerve cells and can be extremely aggressive.
 I've been interested in this disease since before medical school, when I had the opportunity to work with noted scientists Drs.
 Audrey Evans and Britton Chance.
 I later became convinced that neuroblastoma is a genetic disease, and that we could make critical insights by discovering the genes that cause the cancer.